-Upcoming accounting pronouncements: In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
+Upcoming accounting pronouncements: In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 The guidance in this ASU supersedes the leasing guidance in Topic 840, Leases.
-Under the new guidance, lessees are required to recognize lease assets and lease liabilities on the balance sheet for all leases with terms longer than 12 months.
-Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
+Under the new guidance, lessees are required to recognize lease assets and lease liabilities on the statement of financial position for all leases with terms longer than 12 months.
+Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the statement of activities.
 The new standard is effective for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
 IFES is currently evaluating the impact of the pending adoption of the new standard on the financial statements.